 Sumqayit (otherwise spelt Sumgait) is the third biggest city in Azerbaijan and is uniquely very ‘new’.
 Contrary to Baku’s history dating to ancient times, the city of Sumqayit as we know today didn’t actually exist until the 1950’s.

 It was more or less a small town until the USSR decided to transform it into an industry hub, founding it in 1949.
 They built factories and many apartment buildings for the workers of those factories.
-Workers from all over the country quickly moved in here to establish secure jobs for supporting their families.
+Workers from all over the country, often rural areas quickly moved in here to establish secure jobs for supporting their families.

 The growth hasn’t stopped- what used to be a humble coastline of sand and a few shops is now a completely bricked pathway lined with ornate lamps and green tree canopies.
 Currently there’s continuing construction to revamp the coast into a destination beach city that could be easily accessed by train from Baku.

 Why you’d visit: